andrei-punko/cv/Newcomer introduction/Andrei Punko - Newcomer introduction.md

   - Bell Integrator
   - CleverDev Software

-  and used Java stack mostly on different projects related to next domains:
+  and used Java stack mostly on different projects related to the following domains:
   - Healthcare
   - FinTech
   - Entertainment